ABMI-Kevin/ndpc/docs/01-introduction.md

 # Introduction

 Recording point counts can enhance avian monitoring in Canada, providing valuable data on population trends and distribution.
-Integrating recording with traditional point count surveys can improve data quality and accessibility for citizen scientists, aligning metadata for accurate species detection.
+Integrating recordings with traditional point count surveys can improve data quality and accessibility for researchers, decision-makers and citizen scientists.
+Recording point counts can also help to ensure high-quality data and species identification confirmation and accuracy.

 The [Alberta Biodiversity Monitoring Institute](htttps://abmi.ca) and [WildTrax](https://wildtrax.ca) aim to maintain a standard infrastructure for collecting, storing and processing data from digital point counts.